Lugo, Emilia-Romagna

 Lugo (Lùgh) is a town and comune in the northern Italian region of Emilia-Romagna, in the province of Ravenna.

 History

-A settlement in where is now the city is mentioned for the first time in 782 AD, but the names Lucus appears only in 1071.
+A settlement in where the city is now is mentioned for the first time in 782 AD, but the names Lucus appears only in 1071.
 In 1161 it was a fief of the Counts of Cunio, but in 1202 it returned to the Papal States.
 It was later a possession of the da Polenta, Pepoli, Visconti and Este; the latter maintained it until 1597, when the city was again annexed to the Papal States.

 In 1424 the Castle of Zagonara (now destroyed) was the seat of the homonymous battle, in which a Milanese army defeated the Florentines.